 Ectopic pregnancy is a common, life-threatening condition that is the leading cause of maternal death in the first trimester of early pregnancy.
 The condition affects around 1 in 80 pregnancies in the UK and occurs when an embryo grows outside of the womb.
 The pregnancy can never be saved.
 A variety of treatments are available depending on the presenting symptoms and speed of diagnosis.

 The information and support available is like nothing else out there.
 To be able to speak to someone who knows how you feel is invaluable.- Cara

 Each year in the UK nearly 12,000 women have ectopic pregnancies diagnosed (Source: The 2016 MBRRACE Confidential Enquiries into Maternal Deaths and Morbidity 2009-2014).
 From anecdotal evidence and due to how statistics are recorded, this is thought to be an underestimation.
 It is believed the number of cases ectopic pregnancy may number more than 30,000 per year in the UK alone.

-Sadly, there are on average two deaths per year in the UK and Ireland due to ectopic pregnancy.
+Sadly, there are on average three deaths per year in the UK and Ireland due to ectopic pregnancy.
 In the 21st century, no one should die of an ectopic pregnancy.

 Depending on individual medical circumstances, several treatments are available.
 The pregnancy can never be saved.